holochain/docs-pages/archive/design-process-express.md

 [Entry type](../glossary/#entry-type) definitions are the heart of your application's data model.
 They're similar to table schemas or <abbr title="object-oriented programming">OOP</abbr> classes, allowing you to define what makes an entry of a given type meaningful.
 Entry content is just [UTF-8](https://en.wikipedia.org/wiki/UTF-8) string data, and we recommend storing your data as JSON to give it structure.
 You can use Holochain's Rust SDK lets you use Rust's [disciplined yet expressive type system](https://tonyarcieri.com/a-quick-tour-of-rusts-type-system-part-1-sum-types-a-k-a-tagged-unions) to define data structures that are automatically converted to JSON and back.

 This process is similar to any data modelling exercise.
-You start by naming all the 'nouns' in your applications---user profiles, documents, collections, messages, comments, game moves, transaction steps, etc. Then you add 'adjectives'---required or optional fields and their data types.
+You start by naming all the 'nouns' in your applications --- user profiles, documents, collections, messages, comments, game moves, transaction steps, etc. Then you add 'adjectives'---required or optional fields and their data types.
 The key Holochain-related things to think about are:

 * **[Headers](../glossary/#source-chain-header) already contain some useful data**, including the author's address and a timestamp.
 * **The DHT [deduplicates](../glossary/#deduplication/) identical entries**.
 Sometimes this is what you want; sometimes it isn't.
 For instance, the word "hello" is not the same as Alice saying "hello" at 17:30 UTC yesterday, nor is Alice's message the same as me saying the same thing at 04:26 PST last Tuesday.
 For a chat application, you want them to be separate entries so that when Alice deletes her "hello" she doesn't delete everyone else's "hello".